Darius the Great: Family

 Darius was the son of Hystaspes and the grandson of Arsames.
 Darius married Atossa, daughter of Cyrus, with whom he had four sons: Xerxes, Achaemenes, Masistes and Hystaspes.
-He also married Artystone, another daughter of Cyrus, with whom he had two sons, Arsames and Gobryas.
+He also married Artystone, another daughter of Cyrus, with whom he had two known sons, Arsames and Gobryas.
 Darius married Parmys, the daughter of Bardiya, with whom he had a son, Ariomardus.
-Furthermore, Darius married Phratagune, with whom he had two sons, Abrokomas and Hyperantes.
+Furthermore, Darius married his niece Phratagune, with whom he had two sons, Abrokomas and Hyperantes.
 He also married another woman of the nobility, Phaidyme, the daughter of Otanes.
 It is unknown if he had any children with her.
 Before these royal marriages, Darius had married an unknown daughter of his good friend and lance carrier Gobryas from an early marriage, with whom he had three sons, Artobazanes, Ariabignes and Arsamenes.
 Any daughters he had with her are not known.
 Although Artobazanes was Darius's first-born, Xerxes became heir and the next king through the influence of Atossa; she had great authority in the kingdom as Darius loved her the most of all his wives.

 Death and succession

-After becoming aware of the Persian defeat at the Battle of Marathon, Darius began planning another expedition against the Greek-city states; this time, he, not Datis, would command the imperial armies.
+After becoming aware of the Persian defeat at the Battle of Marathon, Darius began planning another expedition against the Greek city-states; this time, he, not Datis, would command the imperial armies.
 Darius had spent three years preparing men and ships for war when a revolt broke out in Egypt.
 This revolt in Egypt worsened his failing health and prevented the possibility of his leading another army.
-Soon afterwards, Darius died.
+Soon afterwards, Darius died, after thirty days of suffering through an unidentified illness, partially due to his part in crushing the revolt, at about sixty-four years old.
 In October 486 BCE, his body was embalmed and entombed in the rock-cut tomb at Naqsh-e Rostam, which he had been preparing.
-An inscription on his tomb introduces him as "Great King, King of Kings, King of countries containing all kinds of men, King in this great earth far and wide, son of Hystaspes, an Achaemenian, a Persian, son of a Persian, an Aryan [Iranian], having Aryan lineage."
-A relief under his tomb portraying an equestrian combat was later carved during the reign of the Sasanian King of Kings, Bahram II (r.
+An inscription on his tomb introduces him as "Great King, King of Kings, King of countries containing all kinds of men, King in this great earth far and wide, son of Hystaspes, an Achaemenian, a Persian, son of a Persian, an Aryan, having Aryan lineage."
+A relief under his tomb portraying equestrian combat was later carved during the reign of the Sasanian King of Kings, Bahram II (r.
 274–293 CE).

 Xerxes, the eldest son of Darius and Atossa, succeeded to the throne as Xerxes I; before his accession, he had contested the succession with his elder half-brother Artobarzanes, Darius's eldest son, who was born to his first wife before Darius rose to power.
-With Xerxes' accession, the empire was again ruled by a member of the house of Cyrus.
+With Xerxes's accession, the empire was again ruled by a member of the house of Cyrus.